Dog showing signs of stress and anxiety

 Physical signs

-• Yawning outside of tiredness โ€” a calming signal dogs use when stressed
+• Yawning when not tired โ€” a calming signal dogs use when stressed

 • Trembling or shaking โ€” obvious in acute fear, subtle in chronic anxiety